 Clover honey is widely known for its light taste and color.
 Its low flavor intensity makes it a great all-around staple in the pantry as it adds sweetness without leaving a distinct aftertaste.

 Wildflower honey is highly diverse.
 It depends on the floral sources available to bees at a determined time.
-This means its characteristics, such as flavor, color, and texture, depending on the region and season.
+This means its characteristics, such as flavor, color, and texture, depend on the region and season.

 Both are popular and easily accessible for different reasons.
 On the one hand, clover honey is common because these flowers are widely available to bees and are highly nutritious.
 Clover flowers are extensively used as lawns due to their hardiness and ability to enrich the soil they grow in.